XANi/goneric/README.md

 Naming function goes in order of `operation_group`, `input type`, `modifier`/`output` with ones irrelevant skipped.
 There are few exceptions for convenience, like variadic `Map`.

+If possible,sensible, functions that take function parameter should have function as first parameter

 ## Functions